Burkifa23/Syntaxed/readme.md

 - **DevIcons** - For the beautiful programming language icons
 - **Web Accessibility Initiative** - For accessibility guidelines
 - **The Developer Community** - For inspiration and feedback
+- **Gemini and Claude** - For Documentation, Suggestions and endless hours of debugging

 ---